Local Planning Strategy

 What control will Council have over the Aldi site and Captain Stirling Woolworths ambitions?
 These are incorporated in the town centre site and thus a critical decision area for the strategy.
 The possibility of having two retailers so close to each other and the associated parking/congestion problem presents a scary scenario.
 Residents have been clear in their opposition to Woolworths but they will not, I suspect, give up.
 The possible Achilles heel in any strategy is implementation and there will be so many strong opposition forces at work (developers, Supermarket owners, DAP's, a Government Minister with overall vetoing authority) that the best of strategic plans can struggle in the implementation.
 Council must recruit the assistance of the majority of the residents to support the strategy resulting from this consultation process in order to provide a strong countervailing force to possible (probable) opposition

-roger smith asked almost 8 years ago
+roger smith asked over 8 years ago

 A good question, our Captain Stirling Neighbourhood Centre is one of our key planning challenges.
 The draft Local Planning Strategy references the future of the Centre in our Intentions, Strategies and background information, for example one of our Retail and Commerce Strategies reads as follows: